Eli-Parker/eli-parker.github.io/README.md

 # Three-JS and R3F portfolio

-This release introduces Eli Parker's interactive 3D portfolio site, built using React and Three.js with React Three Fiber (R3F).
+An interactive 3D portfolio site, built using React and Three.js with React Three Fiber (R3F).
+Serves as a personal deep-dive into React and R3F

-The site showcases a floating laptop model housing an interactive iFrame of my standard website, along with various interactive 3D elements.
+The site showcases a floating laptop model housing an interactive iFrame of my standard website, along with various other interactive 3D elements.

+**Multiple pages** are now included, with a projects and contact specific page which swap between one another using GSAP animations!

+A **Title bar** is now also included, which exists as a part of the scene and gracefully hides when an element is focused on.
+Great care was taken to integrate the bar as a part of the 3-D experience.

 ## Features